 What direct primary care is

 DPC practices charge a monthly fee, usually $50 to $200, paid directly to the physician.
 No insurance billing for primary care services.
-The doctor keeps a smaller panel than traditional practice, commonly 400 to 800 patients, which allows longer visits and same- or next-day appointments.
+The doctor keeps a smaller panel than traditional practice (commonly 400 to 800 patients), which allows longer visits and same- or next-day appointments.

-DPC fits generally healthy people who want more time with their doctor and are willing to pair it with a high-deductible plan or a health-share for everything else.
+DPC fits generally healthy people who want more time with their doctor and are willing to pair it with a high-deductible plan or a health share for everything else.

 What concierge medicine is

 Concierge practices charge an annual membership.
 The range is wide, roughly $1,500 to $25,000 a year, depending on what's included.
 The fee pays for access and the physician's time.
 Most concierge doctors still bill insurance for services insurance covers.
 I don't.
 My practice is private-pay, which keeps the relationship simple and keeps me accountable to you rather than to an insurance company.
+(Full breakdown of how concierge tiers work and what each costs.)

 What that buys in my practice: I cap at 50 patients.
 That's much smaller than a typical concierge panel and a fraction of DPC.
 Appointments run 30 to 60 minutes, sometimes longer.
 You get my cell phone.
 Text or call, any hour, and you reach me.
 Same-day visits are the norm, including house calls across Palm Beach County.
 I handle specialist coordination, hospital follow-up, and imaging or lab logistics so you don't have to.